 We're talking about getting those qualities IN your PROFILE, so other women will know it TOO.
 In this respect, avoiding the most tired of cliches will never hurt you.

-Women reading personal profiles are often thinking, "Should I bother responding to THIS profile?
-How is this person different from others I could write instead?
+Women reading lesbian social networking profiles are often thinking, "Should I bother responding to THIS profile?
+How is this person different from others I could message instead?
 Is SHE different?
 What about HER?
 And how?"

 Give her some reasons.

 Meanwhile, certain phrases and/or self-descriptions have found their way into the “personals lexicon,” and no matter what site you find yourselves on, you’ll keep reading these over and over and over and over and over . . . . until you get an urge to hit some sort of snooze button.
 Way too many personal profiles sound just like way too many other personal profiles.
 To the extent you can avoid being a lemming in this regard, you will stand out.